 As argued by (Jang et al., 2013), anthropogenic factors influencing groundwater recharge can be readily modified by landowners, whereas natural factors are considerably more resistant to human alteration.
 In general, intrinsic soil properties like elevated soil permeability facilitate the infiltration of surface water into the subsoil and accelerate the percolation of soil water into the groundwater system.
 Consequently, soil characteristics like permeability and porosity play a crucial role in determining the rate of subsoil infiltration and unsaturated soil percolation, and is the primary factor governing aquifer recharge.

-(Falebita et al., 2023) examined the uncertainties tied to groundwater-controlling aquifer parameters such as depth, thickness, resistivity, coefficient of anisotropy, transmissivity and yield; and provided a risk-based assessments of their distribution.
+(Falebita et al., 2023) examined the uncertainties tied to groundwater-controlling aquifer parameters such as depth, thickness, resistivity, coefficient of anisotropy, transmissivity and yield; and provided a risk-based assessment of their distribution.
 This approach revealed the influence of these parameters on groundwater exploitation and management decisions in a typical basement complex.
 Their study highlighted the importance of understanding the complex spatial distribution of hydro-geological and aquifer-controlling factors in regulating groundwater flow and distribution.

 When these parameters are assessed in the geological materials overlying an aquifer, they reveal the dynamics of fluid flow within these materials, the processes governing water infiltration into the aquifer, and help identify zones favorable for enhanced recharge.
 This understanding is essential for informed decision-making on groundwater recharge, as well as the sustainable management and optimal utilization of groundwater resources.